zhrky/Call_Center_Insights/README.md

 Route: `/api/Extractionpage`

-Handles the extraction of insights from the uploaded transcript file using Azure OpenAI.
+Handles the extraction of insights from the uploaded transcript file using Azure OpenAI(gpt-4turbo).

 ### Helper Functions